MnO2/logq/README.md

 ## Examples

-Project the columns of `timestamp` and `backend_and_port` field and print the first three records out.
+Project the columns of `timestamp` and `backend_and_port` fields from the log file and print the first three records out.

 ```
 > logq query 'select timestamp, backend_processing_time from elb order by timestamp asc limit 3' data/AWSLogs.log